Storage¶

 You noticed slow updates of Zammad?

-While Zammad is beeing updated, it enforces a recursive “change owner” (chown) for this directory.
+While Zammad is being updated, it enforces a recursive “change owner” (chown) for this directory.
 For instances with many files this can be time consuming.
-To mitigate that you can move your files and create a symlink in
+To mitigate that, you can move your files and create a symlink in

-to the new directory.
-Of course you have to make sure on your own that the permissions are always correct.- Simple Storage (S3)
+/opt/zammad/storage/to the new directory.
+Of course you have to make sure that the permissions are always correct.- Simple Storage (S3)

 To use the Simple Storage (S3), you have to provide some settings, which can’t be accessed in the UI (see instructions below).